-Course No. MHP-455 Max.
+Course No. PHY-455 Max.
 Marks: 75

 - 1. To determine Hall coefficient by Hall Effect. - 2.
 To determine the band gap of a semiconductor using p-n junction diode.. - 3.
-To determine the magnetic susceptibility of a material using Quinke's method. - 4.
+To determine the magnetic susceptibility of a material using Quink's method. - 4.
 To determine the g-factor using ESR spectrometer. - 5.
-To determine the energy gap and resistivity of the semiconductor using two probe method. - 6.
+To determine the energy gap and resistivity of the semiconductor using four probe method. - 6.
 To trace hysteresis loop and calculate retentivity, coercivity and saturation magnetization. - 7.
-To determine dielectric constant.
+To determine dielectric constant. - 8.
+To study the series and parallel characteristics of a photovoltaic cell. - 9.
+To study the spectral characteristics of a photovoltaic cell.